Image

 Dr Jacinta Humphrey from the Centre for Urban Research, RMIT University, will present her research on this important topic, covering issues such as: how do different bird species respond in the 'burbs, the role of canopy trees, and finally what can we do for the birds in our 'burbs?
 If time permits, we will go for a walk around the Sanctuary.
 Join us at the Visitors Centre for a 2 pm start.
 This will be a popular session - bookings are required on Eventbrite here.
 This event is part of City Nature Challenge month.
 To learn more visit Whitehorse Council's website here.

-Our Working bees are held on various Saturday mornings from 9.30 to 11.30 am.
+Our Working bees are held on various weekend mornings from 9.30 to 11.30 am.
 We meet at the Visitor Centre, and a morning tea follows.
-Our focus is on the Wetland Regeneration project.
+Our focus for 2025 is on the Wetland Regeneration project.

 Dates for 2025 are: